35percent/11tystarter/src/posts/garland-ct-2.md

 Garland Court sits on what was a council owned carpark, just behind the former Walworth Town Hall.
 Southwark Council [resolved to sell this land to the Southern Housing Group in 2004](https://moderngov.southwark.gov.uk/Data/Executive/20041214/Agenda/Minutes.pdf), on the condition that 16 of the new homes should be social rented, with a further three homes being part-buy/part let

-Another Council document from 2004, [an Executive committee report](https://moderngov.southwark.gov.uk/Data/Executive/20041214/Agenda/Item%2018%20-%20Site%20known%20asthe%20Wansey%20Street%20car%20park,%20Wansey%20Street,%20SE17%20-%20Disposal.pdf), says that terms had been *‘provisionally agreed’* with Southern Housing Group, including that 19 of the units would be affordable housing, 16 of which were to be general needs rent, three to be shared-ownership, with 12 units of private housing.
+Another Council document from 2004, [an Executive committee report](https://moderngov.southwark.gov.uk/Data/Executive/20041214/Agenda/Item%2018%20-%20Site%20known%20asthe%20Wansey%20Street%20car%20park,%20Wansey%20Street,%20SE17%20-%20Disposal.pdf), says that these terms had been *‘provisionally agreed’* with Southern Housing Group, including that 19 of the units would be affordable housing, 16 of which were to be general needs rent, three to be shared-ownership, with 12 units of private housing.
 The Council would also have 100% nomination rights for the initial general needs tenants and then 75% of 2-bed, and 50% of 1-bed, for a period of 80 years.
 There would be 6x1-bed, 4x2-bed, 6x3-bed ‘social housing units’ (para 8).

 ![](img/executive_committee_report_141204.png "Executive committee report 14 Dec 2004")